 ABOUT THE AUTHOR

-Lucy Warren is a Physiotherapist and Pilates specialist from the UK.
+Lucy Warren is a Physiotherapist and Pilates specialist from the UK and is the Clinic Manager at UFIT Clinic Orchard.
 She has a first-class honours degree in Physiotherapy from Cardiff University, and is also an APPI-trained matwork instructor.
 Lucy has extensive sports experience with professional and semi-professional teams and athletes, having provided pitch-side physiotherapy for multiple elite sport teams in the UK.
 She has also worked for the British Army for two years, assessing and treating infantry soldiers and helping them to rehabilitate to peak fitness.

 In her own time Lucy is a keen netballer, skier, and loves to travel to new places.